ostap-oleksyn/oms_auto_tests/Readme.md

 By default the generated report is saved to `/test-output/html/index.html`.

 #####Local
-Before runnig OMS auto test locally, you need to do the following configurations:
+Before running OMS auto test locally, you need to do the following configurations:

 In `src/resources/` edit the `config.properties`:
  - set the `oms.url` property to the url of your OMS application  (`http://localhost:8080/OMS` by default);